| Dog is for Long Term When you researched the breed of dog you have

 giving him the chance to get to know each individual person.
 He

 will soon begin to accept everyone as his new family.
+Children in your household must be instructed on

 how to make your dog’s first days at home stress-free, comfortable, and fun.
 It may not be a good idea to leave small children alone with the dog until